ColdBox/coldbox-zero-to-hero/Course Outline.md

 - Configure application and test harness for database access
 - Setup Test Harness and Base Spec

+Steps: 4,5

 ### 6. Intro to Models

 - Scaffold a `UserService`
 - Add our list story to our integration test
 - Implement the list() method to retrieve all users
+- Inject our UserService into our Main Handler
+- Call the list() method from our Main Handler and dump the data
+- Access the data returned from your main.index view.

+Steps: 6,7